 Jeremy Koren joined Turnaround for Children in 2013 as Manager, Communications.
-In 2016 he was promoted to Director, Communications, where he leads and executes diverse communications and organization-wide initiatives that consistently and creatively promote Turnaround’s mission to translate neuroscientific research into tools and strategies for schools with high concentrations of children impacted by adversity, in order to accelerate healthy development and academic achievement.
+In 2016, he was promoted to Director, Communications, and in 2019, he became Director, Marketing and Communications.
+He leads and executes diverse marketing, communications, and organization-wide initiatives that consistently and creatively promote Turnaround’s mission: to translate the science of learning and development into tools and strategies that help schools catalyze healthy development and academic achievement for each and every child.
 Jeremy is based in Seattle, Washington.

 Prior to joining Turnaround, Jeremy served as Director, Communications and Business Operations at The Yellin Center for Mind, Brain and Education, a neuroscience-based pediatric learning evaluation and management clinic in New York which he helped to launch and managed for seven years.
 Previously, Jeremy was National Intake Manager at All Kinds of Minds Institute, in New York and Chapel Hill, North Carolina, and was a marketing manager and buyer for record stores.